echtejosh/pdf-to-image/README.md

 ## Installation

-Before using Doppler, ensure that you have Ghostscript and QPDF installed on your system.
-You can install them using the following commands:
+Before using Doppler, ensure that you have Ghostscript and QPDF installed on your system:
 ```bash
 sudo apt-get install ghostscript
 sudo apt-get install qpdf